codemeasandwich/redux-auto/README.md

 2) default
 3) after

+You can also [istening for other actions](#istening-for-other-actions) from other parts of the store.

 #### before

 Fires on every action, to tweek the **payload** that will be passed to you logic functions.